 Virtually all of POET's R&D expenditures in recent years are in some way connected to the Optical Interposer.
-We expect to continue to spend the large majority of our R&D resources for the foreseeable future on Optical Interposer-based products across a wide variety of potential applications.
-The only other R&D expenditures that we have or may incur relate to conventional non-interposer-based products that we develop and manufacture for our legacy sensing product lines that represent the majority of our current sales.
+We expect to continue to spend the majority of our R&D resources for the foreseeable future on Optical Interposer-based components across a variety of potential applications.
+We also incur R&D expenditures for conventional non-interposer-based products that we develop and manufacture for our legacy sensing product lines that represent the majority of our current sales.
 However, we intend to develop and transition these products to the Optical Interposer, because of the resulting cost and performance advantages that it provides.

 POET's Optical Interposer development program consists of over 20 development projects in three areas: 1) Active Component Development, which includes a variety of application-specific Indium Phosphide (InP)-based lasers, detectors and modulators; 2) Passive Component Development, which includes application-specific filters, mux-demux devices, waveguides and spot size converters, all designed and fabricated using POET's proprietary dielectric materials and processes; and 3) Core Integration Process Development, which includes processes such as assembly, hermetic sealing, flip-chip techniques, reflection management, and wafer-level test.
 In order to optimize our development resources, we have taken a "building block" approach, beginning with the most fundamental functions needed for the Optical Interposer in each of these three areas.
-The Optical Interposer is unique in the industry, incorporating several "first time ever" implementations of advanced optics and semiconductor packaging techniques and completely new, novel designs for components.
+The Optical Interposer is unique in the industry, incorporating several "first time ever" implementations of advanced semiconductor packaging techniques to optics and completely new, novel designs for components.
 To minimize risk and maximize the probability of successful outcomes, we run parallel development programs, both internal and external.
 Our external programs engage development partners or subcontractors to provide devices, process expertise or equipment that we do not have internally.

 As a platform technology, Optical Interposer development does not have a specific end-point.
 Each application of the Optical Interposer requires development specific to the application.
 POET's product roadmap is currently focused on the development of Optical Engines for optical transceivers.
-Optical Engines include all of the photonics-related components of a transceiver but does not include several of the electronic devices for a functioning transceiver module nor does it include the external packaging and optical fibers.
-The electronics include such devices as Trans Inductance Amplifiers (TIA's), laser drivers, etc. that are produced by major semiconductor manufacturers.
-However, Optical Engines represent the majority of the cost and value of most optical transceivers.
+Optical Engines include all of the photonics-related components of a transceiver but does not include several of the electronic devices needed for a functioning transceiver module.
+Nor does it include the external packaging and optical fibers.
+The electronics needed for a transceiver that are not part of the Optical Engine include such devices as Trans Impedence Amplifiers (TIA's), laser drivers, etc. that are produced by major semiconductor manufacturers.
+Nevertheless, Optical Engines represent the majority of the cost and value of most optical transceivers.